 A story is an excellent tool to present object lessons in a memorable way.

 In the Bible, God’s wisdom is manifested in that He not only used language to communicate with man; but He continually utilized object lessons as well.

 When God created physical existence, what we refer to as creation; God did nothing by chance, everything has a purpose within God’s realm.

-Nothing is random within God’s world, everything was made based upon meaning that could and would be discovered as chronological time determined; all based upon God’s will.
+Nothing is random within God’s world, everything was made based upon the meaning that could and would be discovered as chronological time determined; all based upon God’s will.

 When God made man, He made us in His own image (though technically, you and I are made in Adam’s image after the fall, you and I are not made in the same image as sinless man, we are a hybrid because of our capacity to sin which Adam was void of when he was created.
-The similarities may seem subtle, but in reality they are immense), for a reason, so that we could function and understand our Creator.
+The similarities may seem subtle, but in reality, they are immense), for a reason, so that we could function and understand our Creator.

 God even ordered creation in such a way that it resembles (which the Bible refers to as “types,” or “shadows”) things in the spiritual (heavenly) realm (diminution) as seen in Hebrews 8:5; 10:1.

 Examples of Object Lessons